NICHOLAS85/dynamic-wall/README.md

 -   `theme_dir`: Path to your theme folder, if you decide to store themes elsewhere.
 -   `date`: Freeze wallpaper cycle at specific time of day.

 dynamicwall.config is checked every time the script is run and detects changes automatically, applying these changes immediately if they are valid.
-Run the script or use the `-c` argument to immediately apply changes as seen in the Usage section above.
+Run `dynamicwall` or use the `-c` argument to immediately apply changes as seen in the Usage section above.

 ## Other Notes